Catching the wave: Jacksonville Surf Park ‘meant to be’

 Aventuur also plans to open Wavegarden Cove surf parks in Perth, Australia, and Auckland, New Zealand, in 2027.

-According to Wavegarden.com, its patented Wavegarden Cove technology offers up to 1,000 perfect waves and hour.
-It can produce 20 wave types in four zones “to offer a personalized surfing experience adapted to the level of each person.”
+According to Wavegarden.com, its patented Wavegarden Cove technology offers up to 1,000 perfect waves an hour.
+It can produce 20 wave types across four surfing zones “to offer a personalized surfing experience adapted to the level of each person.”

 The Wavegarden.com site shows developers have opened seven Wavegarden Coves in Australia, Brazil, South Korea, Switzerland and the United Kingdom and a research and development and demonstration facility in Spain.

-It says that three more will be opening in 2024-25 in Scotland and in the U.S. in Palm Desert, California, and, the first in the U.S., the Virginia Beach, Virginia.
+It says that more will be opening in 2024-25 in Scotland, UK and in the U.S. in Palm Desert, California, and Virginia Beach, Virginia.

 The standard Wavegarden Cove has two Reef zones and two Bays.
-Each zone has waves of different height, shape and speed.
+Each surfing zone offers waves of different heights, shapes and speeds.

 The Jacksonville Wavegarden Cove lagoon would be powered by 56 modules that contain levers that move panels to push out waves.
 The modular technology is driven by an electro-mechanical system.

-While the Northeast Florida surf in the Atlantic Ocean is different from the Pacific Ocean waves on the California coast.
-Edelman said the Wavegarden provides 20 wave settings for beginners through professionals.
+While the Atlantic Ocean surf in Northeast Florida is different from the Pacific Ocean waves on the California coast, Edelman said the Wavegarden provides 20 wave settings for beginners through professionals.

 “The Wavegarden will be a complement and not in competition with the ocean,” Edelman said.